Implementing Object-Oriented Programming in C

 c.increment(&c);

-Step 3 — Simulating Inheritance via Struct Nesting
+Step 3 — Implementing Inheritance via Nested Structs

-C has no language-level inheritance, but we can simulate it using struct nesting—by placing the "base class" as a member in the first field of the "derived class."
+C lacks language-level inheritance, but we can simulate it using nested structs—by placing the "base class" as a member at the first field of the "derived class."
 Why the first field?
-Because the C standard guarantees that a struct's address is the same as its first member's address.
-This allows us to safely cast between base class and derived class pointers.
+Because the C standard guarantees that the address of a struct is the same as the address of its first member.
+This allows us to safely perform type casts between base class pointers and derived class pointers.

 // 「基类」——所有动物共有的属性